List of Peaky Blinders characters: Ada Thorne

 Ada Thorne (née Shelby) (portrayed by Sophie Rundle) is the fourth and only female sibling in the Shelby family.
-At first, she is the only one of her siblings not involved with the Peaky Blinders.
+At first, she is the only one of her brothers not involved with the Peaky Blinders.
 However, by the end of third series, Ada takes on a leading role in the US branch of Shelby Company Limited, where she focuses exclusively on legal acquisitions, a contrast to her brothers' more hands-on involvement in Birmingham.

 Ada is the widow of the known communist, Freddie Thorne, with whom she has a son, Karl Thorne, named after Karl Marx.
+Ada Thorne has a brief, secret relationship with Colonel Ben Younger, an intelligence officer, following the death of her husband, Freddie Thorne.
+Ada gives birth to a daughter named Elizabeth "Betty" Younger following Ben's death.